 Loud sounds coming from a refrigerator is one of our most common customer calls.
 This means our technicians know just how to diagnose the issue and fix it.
 Call Lynn Appliance Repair today!
-The #1 CITY refrigerator repair service.
+The #1 California refrigerator repair service.

 A noisy refrigerator is very annoying.
 If the refrigerator in your kitchen is a little louder than it usually is there are a few easy place that you can look at while attempting to find the cause.
 There are a lot of fans on a refrigerator that might create strange noises.
 The appliance could also not be level too.
 Or you could have a compressor that is wearing down.
 If your refrigerator is a lot louder when the ice maker is working, the sounds might be from a broken a water valve.